 - 1. With forefathers.psd open, show the three remaining layers (the logo Smart Object layers). - 2.
 Resize the Sun logo to 13% and drag it to the bottom-right corner (inside the live area guides of the smaller ad). - 3.
-Resize the Tantamount logo to 20% and drag it to the bottom live area guide, about 1/4" to the left of the Sun logo. - 4.
+Resize the Tantamount logo to 20% and drag it to the bottom live area guide, about 1/4'' to the left of the Sun logo. - 4.
 Resize the rating logo to 45%.
 Drag it to the bottom-left corner of the live area. - 5.
-Select all three logo layers and align their vertical centers. - 6.
+Using smart guides, align the vertical centers of all three logo layers. - 6.
 Combine the three logo layers in a layer group named Logos. - 7.
-Drag the Parchment Title layer group directly above the logos, centered horizontally on the page. - 8.
-Choose File>Place Embedded to place the file declaration.psd (from the WIP>Liberty folder) as a Smart Object. - 9.
+Choose File>Place Embedded to place the file declaration.psd (from the WIP>Liberty folder) as a Smart Object. - 8.
 Make sure the placed file is scaled at 100% and reaches all edges of the image.
 Placed files are sometimes automatically scaled below 100% when you place them.
-To check, choose Edit>Transform>Scale and look at the W or H field in the Options bar.

-10. In the Layers panel, drag the declaration layer below the Parchment Title layer group.
+To check, choose Edit>Transform>Scale and look at the W or H field in the Options bar. - 9.
+In the Layers panel, drag the declaration layer below the Parchment Title layer group.